HelioCampos/git-cherry-pick/README.md

 This tutorial explains how to use a git-cherry-pick to bring specifics commits from one branch to another.

+:warning: If the files that contains the changes to be cherry-picked were modified in the destination branch then you wil probably need to resolve conflicks.

 ## Initial configuration
-Create a new repository locally
+Create a new repository locally:
 ```
 mkdir git-cherry-pick
 cd !$